pakeke-constructor/tools/spacial_partition/README.md

 ### *How do I determine the size of the cells for the partitioner?*
-**The size of the cells for the spacial partitioner must be greater than or equal to the maximum velocity of any object in the partitioner.**
+**The size of the cells for the spatial partitioner must be greater than or equal to the maximum velocity of any object in the partitioner.**
-If an object moves past a whole cell in one frame, the spacial partitioner will not be able to find it, and an error will be raised.
+If an object moves past a whole cell in one frame, the spatial partitioner will not be able to find it, and an error will be raised.

-However, the smaller the cells are in the spacial partitioner, the more efficient the spacial partitioner will be.
+However, the smaller the cells are in the spactial partitioner, the more efficient the spatial partitioner will be.
-Thus, it is often a good idea to exclude fast moving objects from the spacial partitioner entirely so the cell size can be made smaller.
+Thus, it is often a good idea to exclude fast moving objects from the spatial partitioner entirely so the cell size can be made smaller.
-Remember, objects do not need to be inside the spacial partitioner to iterate over objects that are:
+Remember, objects do not need to be inside the spatial partitioner to iterate over objects that are:
 ```lua
 for slow_obj in partition:iter( fast_obj.x, fast_obj.y ) do
     maybe_collision( fast_obj, slow_obj )